 Dundonald is a Rights Rights Respecting School.
 This means that our ethos is underpinned by the articles of the United Nations Convention on the Rights of a Child (UNCRC).
 Children learn about their rights and how to respect the rights of others.

 We encourage children to use words to solve conflict rather than physical action.
 Occasionally children need support to behave appropriately.
 Staff work together to help a child by endeavouring to understand, treating each child fairly and as an individual and providing positive emphasis on appropriate behaviour.

 Parents/carers will always be informed and invited to work together with the team where a child is in need of support.

 At Dundonald Primary School we are proud to provide a safe, stimulating and creative environment which celebrates diversity and promotes the inclusion of all.
-Every child is a member of our community.
+Every child is a valued member of our community.
 We want children to be informed, to know what bullying is and what to do if they feel they are being bullied or see bullying.

-Anti-Bullying Advice for Parents/Carers
+Anti-Bullying Information and Advice for Parents/Carers

-- The Child Exploitation and Online Protection Centre (CEOP) provides help and advice on cyberbullying.
+The Child Exploitation and Online Protection Centre (CEOP) provides help and advice on cyberbullying.